backtrace-labs/unity-asterax/README.md

 Native Crash (mobile)
 - [Asteroid.cs](Assets/__Scripts/Asteroid.cs) when the player ship's health goes down to 0, a native exception is triggered

-Hang
+Hang (mobile)
 - [Asterax.cs](Assets/__Scripts/Asterax.cs) when the player hits a score of 100, a call is done to a slow webservice in the main thread - triggering a hang.
-Mobile only.

-Event Agg
+Event Agg (not on WebGL)
 - [Asterax.cs](Assets/__Scripts/Asterax.cs) when the player hits a score divisable by 200, all Asteroid objects will be cleared and a `level_completed` session event will be triggered.

 Breadcrumbs
-- Work to be done!
+- Game started
+- Player died
+- Asteroid spawned (or skipped bc there were enough)
+- Level completed every 200 points

 # References